Program-aware entry

 These studies support the importance of reminders, engagement, and adherence interventions generally.
 They do not mean MedSpark is a medical device, that a photo confirms ingestion, or that any partner program is guaranteed to produce clinical or economic outcomes.

 MedSpark is designed as a wellness and adherence-support tool, not as a medical device or substitute for clinical judgment.
-Visual check-ins ask for a picture of medicine in hand as a proxy for intention to take medication; they do not verify ingestion, confirm the correct medication or dose, or promise outcomes.
+Photo check-ins and simple confirmations create self-reported routine events that can be summarized across a defined cohort.
+They do not identify the medication, validate the dose, verify ingestion, or establish clinical adherence or outcomes.